Newo201/study-tracker-client/README.md

     - Remove the ToDo from the list or move it to a different section (e.g. a completed page)
 - Create a form where users can add new study types and subjects
 - Allow users to add common ToDos with one click
+    - Duplicate endpoint in the backend
+    - Duplicate icon in the frontend